W Mitchell

-W Mitchell (born April 11, 1943) is an American motivational speaker and businessman.
+W Mitchell (born William John Schiff III; April 11, 1943) is an American motivational speaker and businessman.
 He is a former member of the United States Marine Corps, burn victim, paraplegic, and a former small-town mayor.

 Early life

 Mitchell was born William John Schiff III.
 He subsequently changed his name to W Mitchell in honor of his stepfather, Luke Mitchell.

 Career

 At the time of his first injury, Mitchell was a gripman on a cable car route in San Francisco.
 After his burn accident and recovery, Mitchell completed his training as a pilot and in 1975 co-founded a company called Vermont Castings along with Murray Howell and Duncan Syme.
 The company made energy-efficient wood-burning stoves and was later valued at $65 million.
 It was on a business trip for this company where Mitchell injured his spinal cord.
 In 1977 he was elected Mayor of Crested Butte, Colorado, where he stopped AMAX (now Freeport-McMoRan) from building a billion-dollar molybdenum mine on Mount Emmons.
 Because of the anticipated environmental impact, Mitchell claims that he "saved a mountain."

 Mitchell lectures are often titled "Taking Responsibility For Change".
 His message often paraphrases the quote of Epictetus: "It's not what happens to you, but how you react to it that matters."